The group shall be called ‘Humanists of Murcia’ (herein referred to as ‘the Group’).

 4.1 The Group shall welcome anyone, regardless of ability, age, gender, race, or sexual orientation, and who has an interest in atheism, humanism or secularism.

-4.3 The Group will safeguard the confidentiality of membership information, and any other information communicated in confidence by the BHA.
+4.3 The Group will safeguard the confidentiality of membership information, and any other information communicated in confidence to any other Associated or Affiliated Humanists organisation.

-4.4 The Group retains the right to refuse or withdraw membership from any member who fails to support its constitution or Partner Agreement, or who brings the BHA or the Group into disrepute.
+4.4 The Group retains the right to refuse or withdraw membership from any member who fails to support its constitution or who brings to Group or any other Affiliated or Associated Humanists organisation, into disrepute.

 5.1 An executive committee (‘the Committee’) shall manage the Group and ensure that it: